-Green Power Panay Philippines Inc. (GPPPI):
+Green Power Panay Philippines Inc. (GPPPI)

-Green Power Panay Philippine Inc., and it's affiliate biomass company owns eleven hectares of land in Barangay Cabalabaguan, in the town of Mina, Iloilo dedicated to the GPPPI power plant and biomass storage area.
+Green Power Panay Philippine Inc., and its affiliate biomass company owns eleven hectares of land in Barangay Cabalabaguan, in the town of Mina, Iloilo dedicated to the GPPPI power plant and biomass densification and storage area.
 The site benefits from access to the both the main highway and is within 500 m from the 69 kV sub-transmission line of ILECO II, a main customer and 25-year Power Purchase Agreement (PPA) counterpart to GPPPI generated renewable energy.

-Green Power Panay Philippines Inc., is a subsidiary of Filipino Company Global Green Power PLC Corporation ("GGPC") that has targeted the Philippines for the construction and operation of biomass power plant projects of between 17.5 to 35 megawatts of electricity (MWe).
+Green Power Panay Philippines Inc., is an affiliate of Filipino Company Global Green Power PLC Corporation ("GGPC") that has targeted the Philippines for the construction and operation of biomass power plant projects of between 17.5 to 35 megawatts of electricity (MWe).
 The Philippines has one of the highest electricity prices within South East Asia.
 The opening up of the Philippines electricity market via the Wholesale Electricity Spot Market (“WESM”), the promulgation of the Renewable Energy Act of 2008 (R.A.
 9153") and the abundance of readily available biomass as a fuel source makes the Philippines one of the most attractive markets for renewable biomass power generation, globally.

 Global Green Power PLC Corporation (GGPC):

-Global Green Power PLC Corporation thermal biomass power plants deliver base-load biomass fueled clean power significantly less expesivly than newly developed Coal and Oil generation within the Philippines.
+Global Green Power PLC Corporation thermal biomass power plants deliver base-load biomass fueled clean power significantly less expensively than newly developed Coal and Oil generation within the Philippines.
 The latest Coal Power Plant approved by the Energy Regulatory Commission (ERC) is currently delivering energy at prices in excess of Philippine Pesos (Php) 9 pkWh.
-This is in comparison to the proposed National Renewable Energy Board (NREB) Feed in Tariff rate of only Php 7 p/kWh for Biomass Power Plants when built and operated under the Renewable Energy Act of the Philippines (RE Act).
+This is in comparison to the proposed National Renewable Energy Board (NREB) Feed in Tariff rate of only Php 6.63 p/kWh for Biomass Power Plants when built and operated under the Renewable Energy Act of the Philippines (RE Act).

 Global Green Power PLC Corporation and the RE Act's Feed in Tariff: GGPC will deliver clean energy and green jobs under the RE Act's Feed in Tariff (FiT) that guarantees qualifying Renewable Energy projects a 20 year electricity sales rate.
 This FiT rate is increased yearly subject to the Philippines Consumer Price Indexing (CPI).
-As such the Biomass FIT, when approved, will facilitate a less expensive and more predictable power price to consumers when compared to the price volatility of Coal, Oil and Gas Fossil Fuelss.
+As such the Biomass FIT, when approved, will facilitate a less expensive and more predictable power price to consumers when compared to the price volatility of Coal, Oil and Gas Fossil Fuels.

 - Green Power Bukidnon Philippines Inc: One 35 MW Biomass power Plant - Maramag, Bukidnon, Mindanao, Philippines. (www.green-power-bukidnon.com)